neolefty/proto-gmap/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+The build is minified and the filenames include the hashes — ready to be [deployed](https://facebook.github.io/create-react-app/docs/deployment)!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Learn More